-Recent clients include the Medicines Discovery Catapult, Holocaust Memorial Day Trust, Dulcolax, Royal College of Psychiatrists, Beanstalk, Birth Companions, and Spurgeons children’s charity.
-In her spare time, Kate enjoys soaking up some art and culture with regular visits to galleries and the cinema.
+Kate is a mentor for CharityComms and in her spare time enjoys soaking up art and culture with regular visits to galleries and the cinema.

 Alice started out at London agency Band and Brown, working for a diverse range of clients including BT, British Gas and Reuters, before joining the PR team at BUPA in 2005.
 In 2008 she moved to consumer champion Which?, delivering PR campaigns on personal finance, health, energy and food.

 Alice has been an Associate for Amazon since 2006, becoming a permanent member of the team in September 2017.
-She specialises in campaigning, public affairs and issues management, with recent clients including Holocaust Memorial Day Trust, Amnesty, the RAF Benevolent Fund, Motor Neurone Disease Association and the Royal College of Psychiatrists.
+She specialises in campaigning, media relations and issues management, with recent clients including Holocaust Memorial Day Trust, Forces in Mind Trust, the Orders of St John Care Trust and Kidscape.